 From the very beginning of their school career, each child belongs to one of four Houses: Phoenix, Mrs Kershberg (Red), Griffins, Mrs Johanson (Green), Centaurs, Mr Turpin (Yellow) or Unicorns, Mr Goldsworthy (Blue).

-At our school we believe the House system to be an integral part of the pastoral care for our pupils.
+The House system is an integral part of the pastoral care for our pupils.
 It enables children of all ages to mix freely and lets them thrive as individuals within a supportive framework.
 Being a member of a House gives each child a special sense of belonging, develops an understanding of teamwork and introduces them to healthy, friendly competition.
 House Tutors oversee their houses and encourage children to work hard for their house, take on responsibility and achieve different goals.
 Siblings within the school are together in the same ‘House’.

+There is an annual organised theme day within school where the children are divided into mixed-aged house groups to take part in different activities.
 The House system also acts as a competitive element for inter-house sports activities at selected times of the year.
-At the end of the school year the ‘House’ with the winning number of house points is awarded ‘The Governors’ Cup’.
+At the end of the school year the ‘House’ with the winning number of House Points is awarded ‘The Governors’ Cup’.
 This award takes place on the final day assembly – it is a most exciting moment for every child!